influxdata/telegraf/plugins/inputs/ipmi_sensor/README.md

 ipmitool -I lan -H SERVER -U USERID -P PASSW0RD sdr
 ```

-Any of the following parameters will be added to the aformentioned query if
+Any of the following parameters will be added to the aforementioned query if
 they're configured:

 ```sh